-1Open water results are minimum, median and maximum distance to the appropriate noise threshold across all depths calculated in the direction of maximum noise propagation from the source, away from shore.
-Median distances were used to estimate ensonified areas and take calculations.
+1Open water modeling results in the proposed rule were presented as minimum, median and maximum distances to the appropriate noise threshold across all depths calculated in the direction of maximum noise propagation from the source, away from shore.
+For this final rule, NMFS determined the median distance was appropriate to implement as the Level B harassment area.
+As in the proposed rule, these median distances were used to estimate take.